renukamanavalan/sonic-device-health/go/src/lib/README.md

             Log messages with syslog.LOG_DEBUG

-    All LoM code (plugins, pluginMgr, Engine, Config-Mgr, ...) uses this single set of APIs for logging.
+    All LoM code (plugins, pluginMgr, Server, Config-Mgr, ...) uses this single set of APIs for logging.
 This helps us provide a unified presentation of LoM logs and ability to tweak any in one place for entire LoM